Articles on: Getting Started

 • Client Information

-This is used when sharing the portfolio and for client-facing communication.
+Add the client’s email address.
+This is used for sharing the portfolio and client-facing communication.

 • Region of Interest

-Select the city, area, or region your client is searching in.
+Select the city, area, or region your client is interested in.
+This helps filter and organize relevant listings later.

 • Budget and Currency

 Define the client’s budget range and currency.
+This ensures all properties align with financial expectations.

 • Target Closing Date

-This helps you prioritize time-sensitive opportunities and negotiations.
+Choose the desired closing date.
+This helps prioritize time-sensitive opportunities and negotiations.

 • Buyer Description

 Clearly describe what the client is looking for.
+Include:

 • Preferred locations or neighborhoods